 Anglers are gearing up to take part in the best fishing in years as the Florida Red Snapper season begins in 2022.
 What do you need to know about this amazing fishery?
 We will be describing the Gulf of Mexico regulations and Atlantic regulations that govern the season.
 Additionally, we will provide information on how to fish red snapper.
 This includes their habitat and preferred bait choices.

 Each year, the regulations surrounding the Florida Red Snapper season change.
 What are the rules for fishing red snapper in Florida in 2022?

 If you plan to fish for red snapper in the Atlantic or Gulf of Mexico, you will need a Florida saltwater fishing license.
-A license can be purchased online at the Florida Fish and Wildlife Conservation Commission website, or at any county tax collectors office.
+You can buy a license online at the Florida Fish and Wildlife Conservation Commission website, or at any county tax collectors office.

 State vs. Federal Water

 Before we go into the regulations, it’s important to remember that federal and state waters are different.
 Florida’s state waters stretch from the shore to three nautical miles off the Atlantic coast and nine nautical miles along the Gulf.
 Most federal waters extend approximately 200 miles beyond the point where state waters cease or meet with waters from other countries.

 Regulations for the 2022 Gulf of Mexico Red Snapper

 These regulations will apply to red snapper fishing in the Gulf of Mexico.